BirbRoss/COMP3000-Project/README.md

 ## Vision
 Originally the vision had been to implement Kinect functionality into unity to track a pool noodle, to give developers a new tool for soft body tracking and simulation and an interesting game to demonstrate it, however issues with getting it working, and rending it in the correct world space with the VR Headset, as Kinect is specialised for relatively 2D type games.

-So now the program sttempts to simulate the noodle's physics and is tracked using the controller's own drivers.
+So now the program attempts to simulate the noodle's physics and is tracked using the controller's own drivers.
 And due to the time wasted on kinect development and other projects it has been downsized to an easy simple tennis ball smacker, deflect the balls to earn points and extra time, the game ends when you run out of time.

 ## Installation and setup
 ### Setting up the program